muratk5n/thirdwave/en/README.md

 ---

+Al Jazeera: "Davos is dead.
+Amid a pandemic and a cost of living crisis, the people have no patience for the virtue signalling of the Davos set"

+---

+It cld be helpful for the new actor too..
+No need to ask director what s/he wants..
+It's like 'look at the shot already there give me that (with some reinterp surely)'.

+---

+Reshooting a movie isn't impossible; they do it all the time.
+Back to the Future had a third of its scenes re-filmed (with MJ Fox).

+---

 That's crazy.
 That turns crypto into a speculative asset.
 Most of these coins are badly designed, dont want more morons rushing into these things.
 It will create fragility in the system.